4.63 from 8 votes

 • Ice

-• Crushed peppermint candies and chocolate syrup for garnish
+• Crushed peppermint candies and melted chocolate for garnish, optional

 Instructions

-• Add vodka, coffee liqueur, espresso, half and half and peppermint simple syrup to a shaker filled with ice.
-Secure lid and shake until well chilled.
+• Add vodka, coffee liqueur, espresso, and peppermint simple syrup to a shaker filled with ice.
+Secure lid and shake until well chilled, about 45 seconds.

 iconLike this?
 Leave a comment below!